zhiyingfang2022/llm-d/PR_SIGNOFF.md

 7. `git checkout` to the branch in your fork where the changes were committed.
     - The branch name should be written at the top of your submitted PR page and looks something like "patch-*X*" (where "X" should be the number of PRs made on your fork to date)
 8. Once in your branch, type `git commit -s --amend` to sign off your PR.
-    - The commit will also be signed if either you have set up automatic signing or both include the `-S` flag on that command and have set up your GPG key.
+    - The commit will also be signed if either you have set up automatic signing or both include the `-S` flag on that command and have set up your SSH or GPG key.
     - You may extend that command with `-m` followed by a quoted commit message if you desire.
 Otherwise `git` will pop up an editor for you to use in making any desired adjustment to the commit message.
 After making any desired changes, save and exit the editor.
 FYI: in `vi` (which GitBash uses), when it is in Command mode (which is the normal mode, and contrasts with Insert mode) the keystrokes `:wq!` will attempt to save and then will exit no matter what.
 9. Type `git push -f origin [branch_name]`, replacing `[branch_name]` with the actual name of your branch.
 10. Navigate back to your PR github page.